Taxi and private hire trade information

 Back to top

-Taxi Trade Liaison Group
+Taxi Trade Liaison Group (and meetings)

-Vehicle licence inspections, enquiries and applications will be processed at Commerce Way, Lancing.
+Vehicle licence inspections, enquiries and applications: will be processed at Commerce Way, Lancing.

-Driver & Operator licence enquiries and applications will continue to be processed in the normal manner.
-If you have any questions or require an appointment then do not hesitate to contact the Licensing Office at:
+If you have any questions or require an appointment: then do not hesitate to contact the licensing office at:

 Trade meetings

-The Councils' Licensing Unit regularly holds meetings with both the Adur and Worthing hackney carriage and private hire trades.
+The councils' licensing unit regularly holds meetings with both the Adur and Worthing hackney carriage and private hire trades.

-Discussions at these meetings can range from changes in legislation to local communication between the Councils, trade and public.
-Recent discussions have included congestion, air pollution, wheelchair accessible vehicles, a disabled users charter and unlicensed activity.
+Discussions at these meetings can range from changes in legislation to local communication between the councils, trade and public.
+Recent discussions have included congestion, air pollution, wheelchair accessible vehicles, a disabled user's charter and unlicensed activity.

 All licensed drivers, proprietors and operators are invited.
 Guests at meetings may include local councillors, trade union representatives, the Highways Agency and other organisations.